 We were garlanded with flowers strung by the villagers themselves.
 People walked all the way back with us to drop us to the starting point of trek.

-In the second village - Lakuribhanjang, the scenario was different.
-This is an earthquake affected village.
+In the second village – Lakuribhanjang, the scenario was different.
+This is an earthquake-affected village.
 The village has received funds under Nepal Earthquake Rehabilitation Plan.
-It’s near to Kathmandu but there is a set of 25 scattered houses, spread over three separate projections of a ridge with a spread of over 5km.
+It’s near Kathmandu but there is a set of 25 scattered houses, spread over three separate projections of a ridge with a spread of over 5km.
 None of these households has access to water.

 Although the village is near to the capital, the community is so small that it doesn’t make sense for big funders to fund such a program.
 Which is where FRANK Water comes in.
 Frank’s nimble size and efficient processes allow us to reach the marginalized of the marginalized wherever we choose to work.